jgsheppa/dictionary-app/README.md

 #### Creating Your Lists

 You can create and add words to your lists on each dictionary entry page.
+This component uses `Vercel's` `SWR` to render client side, so that the vocabulary lists are updated as they are created and words are added.

 ![cypress screenshot](https://github.com/jgsheppa/dictionary-app/blob/master/public/create-list-ex.gif)